-Over the past several months, executives at Anthem and Cigna have repeatedly said they expected to complete their proposed deal in the second half of 2016, depending on when the Justice Department and state insurance departments finish their antitrust reviews.
-However, a regulatory filing released Friday raised the idea that the in-depth evaluations may push back the timeline until next year.
+Executives at Anthem and Cigna have said they expected to complete the deal in the second half of 2016, depending on when federal and state regulatory reviews are done.

-“In light of the complexity of the regulatory process and the dynamic environment, it is possible that such approvals may not be obtained in 2016,” Cigna said, adding that it “continues to work toward achieving regulatory approval as quickly as possible.”
+However, “in light of the complexity of the regulatory process and the dynamic environment, it is possible that such approvals may not be obtained in 2016,” Cigna said in a regulatory filing, adding that it “continues to work toward achieving regulatory approval as quickly as possible.”